juba/rainette/README.md

 - Reinert M., Alceste une méthodologie d'analyse des données textuelles et une application: Aurelia De Gerard De Nerval, Bulletin de Méthodologie Sociologique, Volume 26, Numéro 1, 1990. <https://doi.org/10.1177/075910639002600103>

 Thanks to Pierre Ratineau, the author of [Iramuteq](http://www.iramuteq.org/), for providing it as free software and open source.
 Even if the R code has been almost entirely rewritten, it has been a precious resource to understand the algorithms.

+Many thanks to [Sébastien Rochette](https://github.com/statnmap) for the creation of the hex logo.